“Bateria” (battery of drummers)

-The Samba Bateria is made up of a range of percussion instruments.
+The London School of Samba bateria is made up of a range of percussion-based instruments.

-- Chocalho – (a shaker made of jingles similar to those found on a tambourine, but attached to a frame)
+- Chocalho – (made of jingles similar to those found on a tambourine, but attached to a frame and played by )

 Surdo’s are commonly found in a bateria in three different sizes.
 The largest two hold the beat between them, with the smallest drum playing more intricate patterns.
-The shell of the surdos in a Brazilian samba school are made of aluminium, most commonly 18″, 20″ and 22″ in diameter and 60cms deep, with the drum skin, made from goat skin.
-Primeira (“first”) is the deepest tuned surdo, Segunda (“second”) tuned higher and teceira (“third”) tuned higher still to provide musical colour to the downbeat.
+The shell of the surdos in a Brazilian samba school are made of aluminium (occasionally wood), most commonly 18″, 20″ and 22″ in diameter and 60cms deep, with the drum skin, made from goat skin.
+Primeira (“first” or “primary”) is the deepest tuned surdo, Segunda (“second” or “secondary”) tuned higher and the teceira (“third” or “tertiary”) tuned higher still to provide musical colour to the downbeat.

 Caixa de Guerra (Lit.
 Box of War)

-The caixa can also be played “Em cima”, at shoulder height, helping to project the sound of the drum further. (sambasupplies.com)
+The caixa can also be played “Em cima”, at shoulder height, helping to project the sound of the drum further. (ref: sambasupplies.com)

 (Sometimes known as “repique” or “surdo de repinique”) often used to give “calls” to the rest of the drummers to enter into the samba and has a role of holding time for the bateria and adding colour to the sound.

-The chocalho will generally play in the first part
+The chocalho will generally play in the first verse

 of a samba de enredo and both of it’s choruses but is silent for most if not all of the second verse, the chocalho adds swing to the samba and colour in its particular stops and starts.

 Traditionally a pair of bells, but some samba schools use a set of 3 or four bells (Imperio Serrano were the first to use this).
 The agogo is the instrument that has remained closest to its purest / original form when created in Africa before being brought to Brazil.

 The highest pitch instrument and provides swing through its turning properties (carreteiro) and melody through the interesting and complex set of patterns they play to elevate a samba or an acoustic show.